um-dang/repro-packs/README.md

     └── results
     ```

+1. Note dependencies and their version numbers.
+    - Note the command-line programs and software packages you use and their versions.
+    - e.g. use a [conda environment file](environment.yml), Dockerfile, etc.

 1. Version control.
     - Keeps a historical record for tracking down bugs.
     - Frees you to try new things without fear of breaking anything.